ai-republic/bms-to-inverter/README.md

 There are restrictions using CAN on Windows as SocketCAN library is *NOT* available on Windows OS.

 ### How to use
+If you want to communicate with Daly BMS to a Sunny Island you can use the `[bms-to-inverter-main](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main)` project and build it.
+Please make sure you have the right ports/devices configured in  [config.properties](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main/src/main/resources/config.properties).

+Otherwise you'll have to do the following steps:

+1. Create your own mapping of BMS and inverter by editing the POM file of the `[bms-to-inverter-main](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main)` and choose the corresponding BMS and inverter module.
+2. If you're using CAN choose the right `[libjavacan-core.so](https://github.com/ai-republic//bms-to-inverter-can-javacan/src/main/resources/native)` for your target architecture
+3. Then rebuild it with `maven clean package` to produce the fat jar.
+4. Start the jar with `java -jar <jar-file>`.

 *I do not take any responsiblity for any damages that might occur by using this software!*